Band-e-Mizan

 Band-e-mizan , as a World Heritage

-In 2009, along with 15 other historic structures in Shushtar, the dam was inscribed as part of the Shushtar Historical Hydraulic System on the UNESCO World Heritage List under criteria (i), (ii), and (v) during the annual committee session in Seville, Spain.
+In 2009, along with 15 other historic structures in Shushtar, the dam was inscribed as part of the Shushtar Historical Hydraulic System in Khouzestan on the UNESCO World Heritage List under criteria (i), (ii), and (v) during the annual committee session in Seville, Spain.
 It became Iran’s tenth entry on the list, registered under number 1315.
 This dam is ingeniously designed to divide the flow of the Karun River between the Gargar and Shatit branches in a 1:2 ratio.
 Locally, the Gargar River is known as “Two-Dang” and the Shatit River as “Four-Dang.”
 The dam’s materials include cut stone from Shushtar and a traditional mortar called Sarooj.
 Thanks to the use of these durable materials and highly precise engineering, the dam remains intact and functional even after centuries, a testament to the sophistication of ancient Iranian hydraulic engineering.
 Mizan Dam is one of 13 key structures forming the Shushtar Hydraulic System, and arguably among its most vital elements.

 To understand its importance, one need only look at Shushtar’s history.
 The destruction of this dam would have meant poverty and hardship for the region, while its stability and continued operation, alongside other structures, provided irrigation for 40,000 hectares of agricultural land.